Here are the Top Online Scams You Need to Avoid Today [Updated 2018]

 8. Fake antivirus software

-Many of these pop-ups were very well created to resemble actual messages that you might get from Windows or from a normal security product.
+Many of these pop-ups were very well created to look like legitimate messages that you might get from Windows or any other security product.

 If you are lucky, there is nothing more than an innocent hoax that will bother you by displaying unwanted pop-ups on your screen while you browse online.
 In this case, to get rid of the annoying pop-ups, we recommend scanning your system using a good antivirus product.

-If you are not so lucky, you can end up with malware on your system, such as a Trojan or a keylogger.
+If you are not so lucky, your system can end up getting infected with malware, such as a Trojan or a keylogger.
 This kind of message could also come from one of the most dangerous ransomware threats around, such as CryptoLocker, which is capable of blocking and encrypting your operating system and requesting you a sum of money in exchange for the decryption key.

-To avoid this situation, we recommend using a specialized security product against this kind of financial malware, besides your traditional antivirus program.
+To avoid this situation, we recommend enhancing your online protection with a specialized security product against financial malware, and complement your traditional antivirus program.

 9. Facebook impersonation scam (hijacked profile scam)

-If most friends, colleagues and social connections are on Facebook, it is perfectly normal for such a place to also attract the unwanted attention of online scammers.
 Just imagine your account being hacked by a cyber criminal and gaining access to your close friends and family.
+Nobody wants that!

 10. Make money fast scams (Economic scams)

-The following common online scam is extremely popular: cyber criminals will lure you into believing you can make easy money on the internet.
-They’ll promise you non-existent jobs, plans and methods of getting rich quickly and money from official government sources.
+Cyber criminals will lure you into believing you can make money easy and fast on the internet.
+They’ll promise you non-existent jobs, including plans and methods of getting rich quickly.

-It is a quite simple and effective approach, because it simply addresses one’s basic need for money, especially when that person is in a difficult financial situation.
+It is a quite simple and effective approach, because it addresses a basic need for money, especially when someone is in a difficult financial situation.

 Using various job types, such as work-at-home scams, the victim is lured into giving away personal information and financial data with the promise of a well paid job that will bring lots of money in a very short period of time.